CarsonScott/HSOM/README.md

-# Hierarchical Self-Organizing Maps for Unsupervised Classification
+# Unsupervised Classification with Hierarchical Self-Organizing Maps (HSOM)

 A hierarchical self-organizing map (HSOM) is an unsupervised neural network that learns patterns from high-dimensional space and represents them in lower dimensions.